 Reach Out to Several Dealerships

-Don’t contact only one dealership.
-It’s better to find several candidates at nearby sellers, create a spreadsheet with the details and status of negotiations on each car, and ask for written (i.e., emailed) confirmation of the deals you make over the phone.
+Don’t limit yourself to only one dealership.
+It’s better to find several candidates at nearby sellers, create a spreadsheet with the details and status of negotiations on each car, and ask for emailed confirmation of any deals you make over the phone.

-If you’re shopping used cars, gathering competitive examples can help you gauge the appropriate price.
+If you’re shopping for a used car, gathering competitive examples can help you gauge the appropriate price.
 If you’re transparent with each seller that you’re considering other similar cars, it could give you leverage.

 Use the Cars.com app to show salespeople your list of 10 or so cars and where theirs falls as far as price and miles.
 If there’s a higher trim level with the same miles for less down the street, that’s a good way to get them to agree to a lower price.